holepunchto/hyperdrive/SPECIFICATION.md

 #### messages.Cancel

-An cancel message has the type `7` and the following schema
+An cancel message has type `7` and the following schema

 ``` proto
 message Cancel {